top of page

 When will my child be eligible for the Early Years Education Entitlement?

 All children are eligible for 15 FREE funded hours in the first full term after their third birthday.
-In addition some children will be eligible for two years old funding.
-For more information please contact Miss Karen.

 How can I read your latest Ofsted report?